 You must have a 3,500-calorie deficit to lose a pound of body weight (stored fat).
 If you achieve a daily reduction of 500 calories in your diet, you can lose a pound in a week.
 Add in workouts that also burn 500 calories in a day, and you will burn another pound in a week.

-Typically, the best and longest lasting results are from programs that will yield 1 to 2 pounds per week of weight loss.
+Typically, the best and longest-lasting results are from programs that will yield one to two pounds per week of weight loss.
 The trick is to be patient.
 Think about one month ago.
 If you had started reducing your daily intake by 500 calories and added 500 calories more of activity, you would be 10 pounds lighter.

 Can you burn more than 500 calories in a day or reduce more than 500 calories from your current intake?
 Sure, but you should not restrict your daily calories to less than 1,500 for a woman and 1,800 for a man without professional nutritional advice from a registered dietitian.
 See this related article on the 1,000 calories that will kill us or save us.